 Never reach into the feed hopper.
-Doing so risks hands getting caught.
-Use a stick or branch to push in any material that does not move on its own.
+There are sharp knives that can trap, cut, and/or sever your fingers or hand.
+Use a stick or branch to push material that does not move into the machine.

-If jammed, stop the engine, wait for the rotor to stop, then clear the jam.
+If the machine is jammed, set the machine to a safe condition, and then clear the jam.